sbird/kspace-neutrinos/README.txt

 Note we do not use global Gadget variables, nor Gadget configuration switches.

 The main routines are:
+0. InitOmegaNu(a_start, h0, tcmb): Initialises the table for OmegaNu.
+Should be called before all other functions.
 1. OmegaNu(a): the matter density in neutrinos, should be added to the Hubble function
 2. allocate_kspace_memory(): allocates and sets up the neutrino module.
 Do it before calling OmegaNu.